-Measure Target Achieved Achieved Achieved Year End vs Target 2023-24 2021-22 2022-23 2023-24 2023-24 Variance reason Resolution of non-urgent callouts: from the time that the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption ≤ 20 working days 11 working days (Restated) (3 working days as reported) 23 working days 16 working days ~ We need to ensur e we have a sı ıstainable w ater supply for the future ) Average drinking water consumption per resident per day. ≤ 385 litres 381 litres 410 litres 422 litres × The 12-month rolling average for drinking water demand per capita in Hutt City has remained stable over the past two quarters due to effective leakage management and acute summer risk mitigation.
-Despite this stability, per capita consumption in the metro area is rising, mainly due to increased demand in Wellington City.
-We are advocating for more investment in water loss reduction and network renewals across metropolitan councils.
-Future investments in universal smart metering and increased source capacity will be crucial for managing the supply/demand balance.
+Measure Target Achieved Achieved Achieved Year End 2023-24 2021-22 2022-23 2023-24 2023-24 Variance reason Resolution of non-urgent callouts: from the time that the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption ≤ 20 working days 11 working days (Restated) (3 working days as reported) 23 working days 16 working days ~ We need to ensur Average e we have a su ≤ 385 litres ustainable w rater supply for the future × The average amount of drinking water used per drinking water consumption per resident per - 55555 001111100 person in Hutt City has stayed the same over the last two quarters, thanks to good leak management and plans to handle summer water risks. day.
+However, overall water use in the metro area is increasing, mostly because people in Wellington City are using more.
+We are pushing for more investment in reducing water loss and upgrading water networks across metro councils.
+Future investments in smart meters and increasing water sources will be important to keep up with supply and demand.
 Percentage of real water loss from networked reticulation system. ≤ 20% 20% 37% 35% × The estimated annual average water loss on the Lower Hutt public network for FY23/24 is 35%, down 2% from FY22/23 (37%).
 The methodology used is the same as the previous year so we have confidence that there has been a genuine reduction in water loss, although there remains significant uncertainty with the true extent of water loss due to the lack of universal metering.
-Demand stayed relatively steady from July 2023 to February 2024, and has fallen approximately 1% from March to June 2024, in line with increased investmen in leak repairs.
-This means the average year-on-yea increase in demand per capita has slowed from 7% if the previous financial year to 2.9% in 2023/24.
+Demand stayed relatively steady from July 2023 to February 2024, and has fallen approximately 1% from March to June 2024, in line with increased investment in leak repairs.
+This means the average year-on-year increase in demand per capita has slowed from 7% in the previous financial year to 2.9% in 2023/24.